Paul Biedermann

 Paul Biedermann ([paʊ̯l ˈbiːdɐˌman]; born 7 August 1986) is a German retired competitive swimmer, a 200 and 400 metre freestyle long course world champion.
-He holds the long course and short course world records in the 200 meters freestyle, and the long course world record in the 400 meters freestyle.
+He holds the long course world record in the 200 meters freestyle, and formerly held world records in the long course 400 meters and the short course world records in the 200 and 400 meters freestyle.